h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 ## Objective

-Image processing techniques have become crucial for a diverse range of companies despite their operations in the course of time.
+Image processing techniques have become crucial for a diverse range of companies despite their operations over time.
 In other words, to compete in this global economy, image processing is becoming a requirement for any company hoping to become a credible competitor.
-Everyone can now see image processing in Agricultural Landscape, Disaster Management, and Biomedical and Other Healthcare Applications.
+Everyone can now see image processing in Agricultural Landscape, Disaster Management, and Biomedical and other Healthcare Applications.

 With this in mind, and with the hopes to democratize AI, H2O.ai has automated the processes of obtaining high-quality models capable of image processing.

-This self-paced course will explore the two different approaches to modeling images in Driverless AI: **Embeddings Transformer(Image Vectorizer)** and **Automatic Image Model**.
+This self-paced course will explore the two different approaches to modeling images in Driverless AI: **Embeddings Transformer (Image Vectorizer)** and **Automatic Image Model**.
 To lay down the foundations for this self-paced course, we will review transfer learning from pre-trained models.
 Right after, we will illustrate the first image modeling approach by analyzing a pre-built **image model** capable of predicting car prices.
 Directly after, we will better understand the second approach by analyzing a pre-built **image model** capable of predicting a true case of metastatic cancer.
 In the final analysis, we will compare and contrast each image modeling approach, and we will discuss several scenarios when a given approach will be better.
 In particular, and as a point of distinction,  we will discuss how the **Embeddings Transformer** approach only supports a MOJO Scoring Pipeline.
 Correspondingly, we will discuss how a user can only obtain details about the current best individual model through the **Automatic Image Model** approach.

 All things consider, let us start.

 ## Prerequisites

 You will need the following to be able to do this self-paced course:
 - Basic knowledge of Driverless AI
 - Completion of the following two self-paced courses:
     - [Self-Paced Course 1A: Automatic Machine Learning Introduction with Driverless AI](https://training.h2o.ai/products/self-paced-course-1a-automatic-machine-learning-introduction-with-driverless-ai#tab-product_tab_overview)
     - [Self-Paced Course 1B: Machine Learning Experiment Scoring and Analysis - Financial Focus](https://training.h2o.ai/products/self-paced-course-1b-machine-learning-experiment-scoring-and-analysis-financial-focus#tab-product_tab_overview)
 - Understanding of Convolutional Neural Networks (CNNs)
 - Basic understanding of confusion matrices
 - A **Two-Hour Test Drive session**: Test Drive is [H2O.ai's](https://www.h2o.ai) Driverless AI on the AWS Cloud.
 No need to download software.
 Explore all the features and benefits of the H2O Automatic Learning Platform.
   - Need a **Two-Hour Test Drive** session?
 Follow the instructions on [this](https://training.h2o.ai/products/self-paced-course-0-getting-started-with-driverless-ai-test-drive#tab-product_tab_overview) quick self-paced course to get a Test Drive session started.

 **Note: Aquarium’s Driverless AI Test Drive lab has a license key built-in, so you don’t need to request one to use it.
 Each Driverless AI Test Drive instance will be available to you for two hours, after which it will terminate.
 No work will be saved.
 If you need more time to explore Driverless AI further, you can always launch another Test Drive instance or reach out to our sales team via the [contact us form](https://www.h2o.ai/company/contact/).**

 ## Task 1: Launch Experiment One: Predict a Car's Price

 As mentioned in the **objective** section, we will use three image models, but running each experiment takes time to run.
 For this reason, all experiments have been built for you and can be found in Driverless AI's **Experiments** section:

 ![image-processing-three-pre-built-experiments](assets/image-processing-three-pre-built-experiments.png)